Seven Tips for Days When Homeschooling is NOT Working

 4. Change the Scenery

 Another great and simple way to reset your day is to change the scenery!
 After all, a huge benefit is of homeschooling is the ability to do school anywhere!
 If it’s a pretty day outside, grab some blankets and throw them out in the yard to make a scenic study spot.
 How about a nature study?

 This is my favorite suggestion if your day of learning has been hijacked by errands, extracurricular activities and other out-and-about responsibilities.
 When this happens (because it will happen), use your phone to quickly learn a little bit about some of the interesting things around you.
 Then take the kids there and learn about why it is special!
 Talk about your field trip in the car and have them write something about it when you do get home.
 No matter the size of the place you live, there are always fascinating bits of history or interesting businesses to explore.
 It’s also a great way to find a new perspective on where you live!

 6. Get Cozy

 If the weather is gross and you are having one of those days, it’s okay to take a break from traditional learning (every once in a awhile) and “embrace the cozy.”
-Find a great audiobook that everyone can enjoy together, a movie based on a book you all read, or an interesting documentary.
+Find a great book that everyone can enjoy together.
+I have an idea… here is a list of books that feature homeschooling families!
+These might just inspire you even more!
+Or maybe watch one of these 100+ movies based on books.
 Pop some popcorn, cue the fuzzy socks, and enjoy a little bit of downtime that enhances past or future learning.